-15. Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
-Score explanation: JMP students do not learn about the environmental and health co-benefits of a
+- 15. Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet? - This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

 Score explanation: JMP students do not learn about the environmental and health co-benefits of a plant-based diet in the core curriculum.
 However, JMP students are eligible to take UC Berkeley master's courses as electives, such as NUSCTX 161A/B: Medical Nutrition Therapy I/II.
+There is room in certain PBL cases, such as the Ladislav Hubenak case, to describe health benefits of plant-based diets.

-3 This topic was explored in depth by the core curriculum

-2 This topic was briefly covered in the core curriculum.
+16. Does your medical school curriculum address the carbon footprint of healthcare systems?
+3 This topic was explored in depth by the core curriculum 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.

-Score explanation: Although JMP students do not address the carbon footprint of healthcare systems in the core curriculum, UC Berkeley offers an elective course for JMP students related to carbon footprint of the healthcare systems called ESPM 250: Special Topics in Environmental Science, Policy, and Management: Sustainable Industry.
+Score explanation: Although JMP students do not address the carbon footprint of healthcare systems in the core curriculum, UC Berkeley offers an elective course available to JMP students related to carbon footprint of the healthcare systems called ESPM 250: Special Topics in Environmental Science, Policy, and Management: Sustainable Industry.

 17. Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum? (points for each) 2 The health and environmental co-benefits of avoiding over-medicalisation, over-investigation and/or over-treatment 2 The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
 Alternatively teaching on deprescribing where possible and its environmental and health co-benefits would fulfill this metric.
 1 The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes.
 This is commonly known as social prescribing in the UK.
 1 Environmental impact of surgical healthcare on planetary health and the climate crisis, and how can it be mitigated 1 The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anesthesia environmental impacts, such as total intravenous anaesthesia or choosing less environmentally harmful anaesthetic gas options with reduced greenhouse gas emissions 1 The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry powdered inhalers over metered dose inhalers.
-1 Waste production within healthcare clinics and strategies for reducing waste in clinical activities (e.g. single use items in the inpatient or outpatient setting) Score explanation: Waste production: In the Clinical Skills core curriculum, JMP students are taught to reduce waste during our encounters with our standardized patients and during our preceptorships in an inpatient or outpatient setting.
-For example, we only wear gowns when it is necessary in the clinic, and we make sure to reuse the gowns during practice with our standardized patients.
+1 Waste production within healthcare clinics and strategies for reducing waste in clinical activities (e.g. single use items in the inpatient or outpatient setting) Score explanation: Waste production: In the Clinical Skills core curriculum, JMP students are taught to reduce waste during our encounters with our standardised patients and during our preceptorships in an inpatient or outpatient setting.
+For example, we only wear gowns when it is necessary in the clinic, and we make sure to reuse the gowns during practice with our standardised patients.